 Campers signed up for horseback riding will be transported in camp vans to Spring down Equestrian Center each day from 2pm-3pm.
 Our campers will receive a 1/2 hour of horsemanship lessons and 1/2 hours of riding lessons each day.
 Please visit www.springdown.com for more information.
 Horseback riding is offered for an additional $395 per week.
 Campers will need to bring socks and a long pair of pants, while Spring Down will provide boots and helmets and any other equipment.

-Swim Lessons will be offered Monday-Thursday from 3:45-4:15pm.
+Swim Lessons are offered Monday-Thursday from 3:45-4:15pm.
 Lessons are semi-private, up to 3 campers per 1 instructor.
 Lessons are geared more towards new or beginner swimmers.
-Space is limited, so sign up if you are interested.
+Space is limited, so we recommend signing up fast to register your interest.
 While Cubs wear life-vests during their swim time, they will not wear life-vests during swim lessons.
 Swim lessons are offered for an additional $200 per week.

 Example Cub Schedule

 Here is an example activity schedule.
-We change it from week to week, so that we bring in new activities.
-However, it will give you a good idea of the weekly activities the cubs do.
+We change it each week and introduce new activities, however it gives you a good idea of the weekly activities the cubs do.